 National Emissions Ceilings

 The Directive on the reduction of national emissions of certain atmospheric pollutants (Directive (EU) 2016/2284), better known as the NEC Directive, together with the various source specific legislative instruments (such as the Industrial Emissions Directive (Directive 2010/75/EU) or the Directives setting Vehicle Emissions Standards) make possible the achievement of the standards above.
-The NEC Directive sets the maximum amounts (in kilotonnes) of sulphur dioxide, nitrogen oxides, ammonia, non-methane volatile organic compounds, and PM2.5 which, can be emitted by each Member State.
-The Directive on the reduction of national emissions of certain atmospheric pollutants Directive was transposed into Maltese Law through the Limitation of Emissions of Certain Atmospheric Pollutants Regulations, (S.L.
-549.124) and obliges Malta to achieve the following emission reductions over 2005 by 2020, 2025 and 2030.
+The NEC Directive sets the maximum amounts (in percentages, based on the emission levels of 2005) of sulphur dioxide, nitrogen oxides, ammonia, non-methane volatile organic compounds, and PM2.5 which, can be emitted by each Member State.
+The Directive on the reduction of national emissions of certain atmospheric pollutants obliges Malta to achieve the following emission reductions based on 2005 emissions by 2020 and 2030, and to identify indicative emission limits in 2025.
+The Directive was transposed in Maltese Law through the Limitation of Emissions of Certain Atmospheric Pollutants Regulations (S.L.
+549.124).

 Emission Limits for 2020, 2025 and 2030